samkrem/ACL_UWB_Pose_Estimation_Research_Project/README.md

 # **ACL_UWB**
 # **Aerospace Controls Lab Multi-Agent Ultrawideband (UWB) Relative Pose Estimation Planner and Neural Network**
-## Main Objective of Experiment:
+## Main Objective of Research:
-* Improve UWB pose estimation for multi-agent system by finding a relationship between real relative pose and UWB relative pose
+* Improve UWB pose estimation for multi-agent systems by finding a relationship between real relative pose and UWB sensor range measurements
-## Key Steps to Achieve Object:
+## Key Steps to Achieve Objective:
-* Create a ROS planner that controls an autonomous robot experiment to collect motion capture and UWB pose data
+* Create a ROS planner that controls an autonomous multi-robot experiment to explore (x,y,yaw, azimuth, elevation) state space exhaustively in order to collect varying motion capture pose data, true distance data, and UWB sensor ranging data.
-* Develop a PyTorch fully connected neural network that predicts sensor noise given true pose and distance.
+* Develop a PyTorch fully connected neural network that predicts sensor noise given true pose and distance from autonomous robot data collection.
-## Materials Required to Run Experiment:
+## High-Level Materials Required to Run Experiment and Complete Reserach:
 *  A robotic system featuring a two-wheeled mobile robot capable of xy coordinate and yaw orientation control, augmented by an actuator to manage azimuth and elevation angles for ultrawideband sensors.
 *  A motion capture system to collect real pose data
 *  Pose estimation algorithms for ultra-wideband sensors